SST and HS2 Merging Into A New School

 - Supervised Study

 The focus of the new middle school will be to provide students the opportunity to explore the pathways that become available in high school.
-We anticipate that students in 6th and 7th will be able to take “wheel” classes that last for nine weeks and rotate through experiences in Computer Science, Engineering, Biomedical Studies, and Art.
+6th and 7th will be able to take “wheel” classes that last for nine weeks and rotate through experiences in Computer Science, Engineering, Biomedical Studies, and Art.
 In the 8th grade year, we plan to have students focus on two pathways featuring semester long classes, so by their 9th grade year, students have a clear idea of which pathway they will focus upon in high school.